-Two or four quad-data-rate (QDR) InfiniBand switch blades can used with each IRU configured in the Altix ICE 8400 system.
-Figure 3-4 shows an example IRU with four QDR switches installed.
+One, two, or four quad-data-rate (QDR) InfiniBand switch blades can used with each IRU configured in the Altix ICE 8400 system.
 IRUs with four switch blades use a dual-plane topology that provides high-bandwidth communication between compute blades inside the IRU as well as blades in other IRUs.